 To suit a global company, the new office needed to offer all of the other G&W subsidiaries travelling in Europe a space to work; there needed to be flexibility as well as the opportunity to grow in the future.
 The flexibility in the meeting rooms allows a choice between small meeting rooms and the boardroom which has a folding wall to create two smaller rooms.
 This was to enable the two rooms to be used daily with the added functionality of opening out into a larger space for visiting clients and guests from other offices.

-We wanted to create a fresh, modern workspace that integrated the corporate branding and business elements into the design to enhance the brand presence within the new office.
+We wanted to create a fresh, modern workspace that integrated the corporate branding and business elements into the office design to enhance the brand presence within the new office.
 One of the key features used in the new London office is the shipping containers used in the reception and open plan areas.
 They are an accurate representation of the containers transported by G&W across their railroads.
 They provide a vibrant detail which uplifts the space and creates a memorable brand experience.

 The new office provides a more modern space, with a better flow and a greater focus on communication, building more of a culture.
 This was an opportunity to move away from a traditional, cellular environment, into an open plan space with a balance of private workspaces, huddle booths and a large breakout space to give staff more choice about their working environment.
 The Hub in the breakout space was created as a communal space with booth seating which offers a flexible, deformalised workspace.
 This large breakout allows staff to congregate in a central area to socialise or work together on projects.